 Varkala Beach, Thiruvananthapuram

-Also known as Papanasam beach, Varkala beach is positioned amidst Kovalam and Alleppey.
-If you love water sports, you can partake in swimming, wind surfing, and parasailing.
-Soak-in the sun and admire memorable sunset views.
+Also known as Papanasam Beach, Varkala Beach is positioned amidst Kovalam and Alleppey.
+If you love water sports, you can partake in swimming, windsurfing, and parasailing.
+Soak in the sun and admire memorable sunset views.
 There is a stream near the beach, known to have medicinal and curative properties, along with religious significance.
-Do not forget to capture the natural beauty in your cameras.
+Do not forget to capture the natural beauty of your cameras.

 It is the only beach in south India where the Arabian Sea is placed along the cliffs.
-Two of the other popular attraction here are the Sivagiri Mutt, and 2000-year old Janardhanaswamy Temple.
-Forget the day’s tiredness by enjoy relaxing Yoga and Ayurveda massages.
+Two of the other popular attraction here are the Sivagiri Mutt and 2000-year-old Janardhanaswamy Temple.
+Forget the day’s tiredness by enjoying relaxing Yoga and Ayurveda massages.

 Ramakrishna Beach, Vishakhapatnam

 An ideal beach for picnics and family outings, it is sprinkled with various attractions.
-INS Kursura Submarine Museum, Kali temple, Sri Ramakrishna Mission Ashram, restaurants, are some of the popular names.
-Enjoy activities such as water surfing, wind surfing, sunbathing, deep sea angling and beach volleyball.
+INS Kursura Submarine Museum, Kali Temple, Sri Ramakrishna Mission Ashram, and restaurants, are some of the popular names.
+Enjoy activities such as water surfing, windsurfing, sunbathing, deep sea angling, and beach volleyball.

 Famous for: Sightseeing; Sunrise and Sunset views, Beach Activities